dkalenov/market_neutral_strategy/README.md

 Converts dollar allocations into trade quantities while enforcing a maximum notional exposure per pair (e.g., 5% of capital).
 Prevents over-leverage and keeps exposure consistent.

+### 3 Data Preparation and Log Transformation

+Since this strategy operates over **hundreds of trading pairs** and **long historical periods**, it is computationally expensive to repeatedly load and preprocess raw price data.

+To make large-scale tests efficient, the data is **cached once** in a compact binary format.
+During research or parameter tuning, this cached version allows much faster access.

+In live or production environments, however, data can be **fetched and transformed on the fly** directly from the exchange.

+The data preparation workflow includes:

+1. **Loading and Pivoting**
+   Read the raw CSV (with `Date`, `Symbol`, `Close`) and reshape it into a matrix
+   where each column corresponds to a symbol and each row to a timestamp.

+2. **Logarithmic Transformation**
+   Apply `log(price)` to stabilize variance and make returns additive.
+   Small shifts are added to handle zero or negative prices safely.

+3. **Caching for Efficiency**
+   Store the processed arrays (`symbols`, `dates`, `logmat`, and `shifts`)
+   into a compressed `.npz` file.
+   This one-time operation significantly reduces preprocessing time
+   when scanning thousands of pairs across rolling windows.

+This cached log matrix serves as the foundation for all subsequent
+cointegration testing, rolling window evaluation, and multi-process analysis.